craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 I do sometimes struggle with the magnitude of information I’m trying to keep and organize.
 There’s always a danger of making this type of system unmanageable or that the work of managing it starts to crowd out the work it's meant to support.

 I have to be mindful to not let things get too out of balance and that I’m spending more time making progress on the things I care about vs. tinkering with organizing the system itself.

 ###The upside

 It’s a humbling but very empowering thing to have a written down record of what I want to do, what I’m doing, what I’ve done, and a habit that forces contending with what I can realistically focus on.

 I genuinely believe I’ve made more progress on the things that matter to me in every phase of my life, and have spent less time obsessing about the things I’m not getting done since I started making a serious effort at this.

+I think some people feel like you have to choose between being a slave to a system like this vs. trying to "just be."
+I think that's a false choice, and that when it's properly balanced, the system is what helps me to "just be" and trust that I'm not forgetting something vs. getting lost in anxiety and frustration.

 I could be fooling myself and wasting a bunch of time, but it doesn’t feel that way.
 Your mileage may vary, but hopefully something I do can be remixed or swiped to benefit you.